Inventitech/phd-thesis-template/README.md

 I did not create the original template.
 However, I would appreciate it if you did keep the note that you are using this adopted version of the template, as it was a lot of work to create.
-Moreover, would you send me a message (moritzbeller -ÄT- gmx -DOT- de) or create an issue/PR that you are using this style, together with your expected defense date, university and research group?
+Moreover, would you send me a message (moritzbeller -AT- gmx -DOT- de) or create an issue/PR that you are using this style, together with your expected defense date, university and research group?